ramonsuarez/ramonsuarez.github.io/content/post/ganadores-plugg-2010-fitsme-y-razwar-loogicco.md

 >
 > </div>

-<div class="posterous_quote_citation">via [loogic.com](http://loogic.com/ganadores-plugg-2010-fitsme-razwar/)</div>I forgot to add this blogpost I published in Loogic.com about the winners of this year’s Plugg: Fits.me and Raz\*War.
+via [loogic.com](http://loogic.com/ganadores-plugg-2010-fitsme-razwar/)</div>I forgot to add this blogpost I published in Loogic.com about the winners of this year’s Plugg: Fits.me and Raz\*War.
 Already looking forward to Plugg 2011.

 </div>